4d/docs/docs/API/emailObjectClass.md

 |.\<keyword\>|boolean|Keyword to set (value must be true)|

 Reserved keywords:
-* $draft - Indicates that a message is a draft
+* $draft - Indicates a message is a draft
 * $seen - Indicates a message has been read
-* $flagged - Indicates a message has been marked for special attention (e.g., Urgent)
+* $flagged - Indicates a message needs special attention (e.g., Urgent)
 * $answered - Indicates a message has been replied to
 * $deleted - Indicates a message to delete